UBC-Stat-ML/nextflow-notes/README.md

 - No need to install nextflow, instead just clone this repo which includes the specific nextflow version we will need.
 - Unix (mac, linux, wsl, etc)
-- Java **11** (use [sdk man](https://sdkman.io/) to make sure you use exactly version 11, not higher, not lower; Java recently got worse at cross version compatibility)
+- Java **11** (check with `java -version`; use [sdk man](https://sdkman.io/) to make sure you use exactly version 11, not higher, not lower; Java recently got worse at cross version compatibility)
-- We will use R for some of the examples
+- We will use R for some of the examples (check with `Rscript`)

 To run on the Sockeye cluster:

-- A Sockeye account
+- A Sockeye account (or any pbspro-based cluster, other cluster architectures supported but scripts would have to be tweaked)
 - Setup your Sockeye account so that you can push/pull from github without password ([see github doc](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent))
-- To make things easier, set-up also a department VM (email help@stat)
+- To make things easier, set-up also a department VM (email help@stat; will use use a as semi-permanent bridge to Sockeye via ``screen`` to avoid the annoying 2FA)
-- Setup password less SSH to the department VM (google: passwordless ssh), which will use use a as semi-permanent bridge to Sockeye via ``screen`` to avoid the annoying 2FA
+- Setup password less SSH to the department VM (google: passwordless ssh)

 ## Running a nextflow workflow locally